Oasis Hong Kong Airlines: Destinations

-The airline originally operated on two routes, from Hong Kong to London Gatwick Airport and Vancouver International Airport.
+The airline originally operated on two routes, from Hong Kong to London Gatwick and Vancouver.
 It expected to introduce a six-weekly service to Vancouver, the focus city of another low-cost carrier WestJet, from 28 June 2007.
 The airline's press release which stated that "it's a market where there is substantially less reliance on feeder traffic" suggested nothing about the WestJet connectivity.
 It was also believed that the long-awaited Oakland service (near San Francisco) would soon come on line once the Vancouver service was established.
-Other routes were also planned.
+Other routes were also planned to Sacramento Airport and Sydney.
 Oasis is believed to have wanted to commence service to Chicago and New York before reaching Washington DC.

 On 17 August 2007, Oasis Hong Kong Airlines expressed its interest to provide service to many destinations in Europe and Asia on the HKSAR Government website, and on 7 September 2007 expressed its interest in providing services to six destinations in North America.